-Mr. Ciuculescu, an independent QP, carried out a site visit to the Gosselin deposit on July 19 to 21, 2021.
-During the site visit, Mr. Ciuculescu reviewed the work performed at Gosselin.
+SLR carried out a site visit to the Gosselin deposit on July 19 to 21, 2021, to review the work performed at Gosselin.
 The review included stops at various outcrops and at working drill rigs on land and lake.
 Collar positions were measured with a hand-held GPS.
 Core handling, logging, sampling, assay methodology, and QA/QC protocols were reviewed.
 Relevant intervals of core from various holes were examined, comparing the logged information to the core.
 The assay results were reviewed along with the core for the mineralized intercepts.